ambikashas/Wearabouts/README.md

 The Wearabouts app will load on your device.

-🎉 Yay — you did it!
+##🎉 Yay — you did it!
 The app is now running!

-🧑‍💻 Common Tools Used
+##🧑‍💻 Common Tools Used

-The Wearabouts app is built using the following Expo ecosystem tools and libraries:

-Expo SDK 54+
+- Expo SDK 54+

-React Native for mobile UI
+- React Native for mobile UI

-Expo Router for navigation
+- Expo Router for navigation

-Expo Image Picker for wardrobe uploads
+- Expo Image Picker for wardrobe uploads

-React Context / AsyncStorage for local state and caching
+- React Context / AsyncStorage for local state and caching

-ESLint + Prettier for consistent code formatting
+- ESLint + Prettier for consistent code formatting

-🧩 Troubleshooting
+##🧩 Troubleshooting

 If something isn’t working as expected:

 Check for environment issues:

 npx expo doctor

-Update dependencies if versions are out of sync:

-npx expo install